-When we began designing a specific intensive outpatient program for women we took a number of factors into consideration.
+When we began designing a specific intensive outpatient program for women over 12 years ago, we took a number of factors into consideration.
 The first thing we looked at was the research that for a half century has shown that AA/12 Step based programs don’t work for most people, and especially not for women.

-The problem is that individual once-a-week sessions simply aren’t enough to sort out and address ingrained behavior patterns.
-On the other hand, residential treatment is mostly all AA meetings and “filler” because there is so much time to be filled, neither of which address real issues nor do they offer effective options to drinking.
+The problem is that individual once-a-week sessions simply aren’t enough to sort out and address ingrained habit patterns.
+On the other hand, residential treatment is mostly just AA meetings and “filler,” neither of which address your real issues nor do they offer effective options to drinking.

 After looking at what doesn’t work, we went through the research on what does, studies done by Drs.
 Mark and Linda Sobell, at Vanderbilt University; the work of the late Dr. Alan Marlatt at the University of Washington; Dr. Reed Hester ongoing work at the University of New Mexico; and our own Dr. Ed Wilson’s research at St. Mary’s University of Minnesota.

 The shape effective treatment needs to take, and the mode and means of providing these services, was apparent almost immediately: individual, intensive, private, confidential, focused, and affordable.
 But in order for you to benefit from this half century of research and experience, you will need to put aside the myths that pervade the treatment industry in the U.S. and Canada.

 First, it’s necessary to remember that alcohol abuse is a symptom, not a disease, and that it’s a choice you are making and can un-make.
 No, you aren’t powerless, nor are you dumb, depraved, or doomed.
 You are simply someone who fell into abusing alcohol because it worked, as it does, to provide temporary relief to any number of stressful conditions and circumstances.
-It’s not a mystery as to why over drinking is associated with divorce, unbalanced marriages or family relationships, retirement, menopause, empty nest syndrome, and other life changing events.
+It’s not a mystery as to why over-drinking is associated with divorce, unbalanced marriages or family relationships, retirement, menopause, empty nest syndrome, and other life changing events.

 Second, and more specifically, remember that the misuse of alcohol is a logical consequence of its effectiveness as a short term antidote to anxiety, loneliness, boredom, hyper-activity, menopause, passivity, and a myriad of other conditions.
 Again, you slipped into alcohol abuse because it worked.

-Third, your mosaic of conditions you are self-medicating differs from everyone else’s, as will the mosaic of coping skills and activities you will need to adopt in order to leave the alcohol abuse behind.
+Third, the conditions you are self-medicating differs from everyone else’s, as will the combination of coping skills and activities you will need to adopt in order to leave the alcohol abuse behind.
 “Groups” will be worse than useless in formulating your response to alcohol abuse and will impede your progress and sabotage your success.

 The behavior patterns around the use of alcohol are well established even before reaching “problem” proportions.
-Fixing the problem means replacing drinking behaviors with other behaviors which also address whatever was being drowned in drink.
-This is a complicated undertaking which requires a concentrated and concerted effort as well as genuine support while you make the changes in your day-to-day life that will relieve the need to drink.
+Eliminating the problem means replacing drinking habits with other behaviors which also address whatever is being drowned in drink.
+This is a complicated undertaking which requires a concentrated and concerted effort as well as genuine support while you make rewarding changes in your day-to-day life.